artefactory/choice-learn/docs/paper/paper.md

 ## Library of traditional random utility models and machine learning-based models

 Traditional parametric choice models, including the Conditional Logit [@Train:1987], often specify the utility function in a linear form.
-This provides interpretable coefficients, such as price  elasticities, but also limits the predictive power of the model.
+This provides interpretable coefficients but limits the predictive power of the model.
-The availability of detailed customer choice data, paired with advances in machine learning, enables the estimation of more complex models, with neural networks approaches [@Han:2022; @Aouad:2023] and tree-based models [@Salvadé:2024; @AouadMarket:2023].
+Recent works propose the estimation of more complex models, with neural networks approaches [@Han:2022; @Aouad:2023] and tree-based models [@Salvadé:2024; @AouadMarket:2023].
 While existing choice libraries [@Bierlaire:2023; @Brathwaite:2018; @Du:2023] are often not designed to integrate such machine learning-based approaches, `Choice-Learn` proposes a collection including both types of models.

 ## Downstream operations: Assortment and pricing optimization
-`Choice-Learn` also offers additional tools for downstream operations, that are not usually integrated in choice modeling libraries.
-In particular, assortment optimization is a common use case that leverages a choice model in order to determine the optimal subset of alternatives to offer customers in order to maximize a certain objective, such as the expected revenue, conversion rate, or social welfare.
+`Choice-Learn` offers additional tools for downstream operations, that are not usually integrated in choice modeling libraries.
+In particular, assortment optimization is a common use case that leverages a choice model to determine the optimal subset of alternatives to offer customers maximizing a certain objective, such as the expected revenue, conversion rate, or social welfare.
 This framework captures a variety of applications such as assortment planning, display location optimization, and pricing.
-We provide a generic implementation based on the mixed-integer programming formulation described in [@MendezDiaz:2014], with the option to choose the solver between Gurobi [@Gurobi:2023] and OR-Tools [@ORTools:2024].
+We provide implementations based on the mixed-integer programming formulation described in [@MendezDiaz:2014], with the option to choose the solver between Gurobi [@Gurobi:2023] and OR-Tools [@ORTools:2024].

 # Experiments and examples

 ## Memory usage: a case study

-We provide numerical examples of memory usage to showcase the efficiency of the *FeaturesStorage*.
-Consider a feature repeated in a dataset, such as a one-hot encoding for locations, represented by a matrix of shape (*#locations, #locations*) where each row refers to one location.
-In Figure \ref{fig:xps} (a), we compare the memory usage for different dataset sizes.
+We provide in Figure \ref{fig:xps} (a) numerical examples of memory usage to showcase the efficiency of the *FeaturesStorage*.
+We consider a feature repeated in a dataset, such as a one-hot encoding for locations, represented by a matrix of shape (*#locations, #locations*) where each row refers to one location.

-We conduct a similar comparison on the ICDM 2013 Expedia dataset [@Expedia:2013] with four data handling methods: pandas.DataFrames [@pandas:2020] in long and wide format, both used in choice modeling packages, as well as Torch-Choice and `Choice-Learn`.
+We compare four data handling methods on the Expedia dataset [@Expedia:2013]: pandas.DataFrames [@pandas:2020] in long and wide format, both used in choice modeling packages, Torch-Choice and `Choice-Learn`.
 Figure \ref{fig:xps} (b) shows the results for various sample sizes.

-Finally, in Figure \ref{fig:xps} (c) and (d), we observe performance gains in terms of memory management on a proprietary dataset in brick-and-mortar retailing consisting of the aggregation of more than 4 billion purchases in Konzum supermarkets in Croatia.
+Finally, in Figure \ref{fig:xps} (c) and (d), we observe memory usage gains on a proprietary dataset in brick-and-mortar retailing consisting of the aggregation of more than 4 billion purchases in Konzum supermarkets in Croatia.
 Focusing on the *coffee* subcategory, the dataset specifies, for each purchase, which products were available, their prices, as well as a one-hot representation of the supermarket.

 ![Memory usage experiments. \label{fig:xps}](../illustrations/ram_usage_comparison.png)